Avoid These 8 Household Chores During Pregnancy

 Be careful when cleaning windows because it’s easy to slip and fall.
 Avoid harsh glass cleaners and just use a damp newspaper to wipe the window clean.

-7. Washing dishes
+7. Washing dishes during pregnancy

 Remember to wear gloves because your skin is very sensitive during pregnancy.